Physician Assistant Studies (M.S.)

 A physician assistant, or PA, is a qualified medical professional who practices medicine under the supervision of a licensed physician.
 PAs provide a wide variety of medical services traditionally performed by physicians.
 The concept for the profession originated in the early to mid-1960s as a way to enhance the provision of medical care to people residing in medically underserved areas.
 The care of the underserved remains an ongoing goal of the profession.

-Physician assistants work in all 50 states, Guam and the District of Columbia in a range of medical settings including physicians’ offices, hospitals, clinics, emergency departments, military and Veterans Administration installations, nursing homes, industrial health centers and correctional institutions.
+Physician assistants work in all 50 states, in a range of medical settings including physicians’ offices, hospitals, clinics, emergency departments, military and Veterans Administration installations, nursing homes, industrial health centers and correctional institutions.
 They always work in conjunction with a physician and can have an array of responsibilities including medical history taking, physical examination, ordering or performing lab and other diagnostic tests, synthesizing data to make a proper diagnosis, developing a treatment plan, monitoring patient progress, providing health-related counseling and performing various procedures such as casting and suturing and assisting in surgery.
 PAs can prescribe medications in all states.

 PA Program Technical and Professional Standards